robinrendle/robinrendle.com/_posts/2015-11-03-big-data-no-thanks.md

 title: Big data, no thanks
 date: 2015-11-03 10:52:00 -08:00
 tags:
-- Nukes
-- security
-- privacy
-- network
+  - link
 extract: And the machine that can hold you.
 city: Plymouth
 country: UK
 Book:
   - Big data no thanks
 Author:
   - James Bridle
 ---

 An alluring, essential talk called [Big data, no thanks](http://booktwo.org/notebook/big-data-no-thanks/) from James Bridle: